 9. Permit-to-work by industry

 The permit-to-work system operates in all industries where high-hazard work is performed.
-Permits are most intensively used in the following industries:
+Intensity depends on the specifics.

 Metallurgy.
-Work near molten metal, in hot shops, repair of metallurgical units.
+Operations near molten metal, in hot shops, equipment repairs.
 Hot work and working at height are the main types.
+The temperature factor adds PPE requirements and work regime rules (shortened shifts, mandatory breaks).

 Chemical Industry.
-Work with hazardous chemical substances, in confined spaces, gas-hazardous work.
-Enhanced requirements for PPE and decontamination.
+Operations with hazardous chemical substances, in confined spaces, gas-hazardous work.
+Enhanced requirements for decontamination, air testing, emergency PPE reserves.
+Response time in case of a leak — minutes.

 Shipbuilding & Repair.
-Confined spaces (compartments, tanks), hot work, work at height in dry docks.
-Diving operations.
+Confined spaces (compartments, tanks), hot work, working at height in dry docks.
+Plus diving operations with their own permits.

 Detailed guides for each industry are available in the "By Industry" section.